lmilechin/graphulo-pig/docs/writing.md

 * Incidence (Edge)
 * Single-Table

+Additional information on the differences between the representations can be found in [Graphulo's documentation][TODO].

 ### Adjacency Graph File Format
 At the current time, Graphulo only accepts files of the following formats:

 ```
 vertexFrom,vertexTo,value
 ```

 Value is an optional field.
 If it's not included, Graphulo will default to a value of 1.

 ### Edge Graph File Format